-Students must have an account in order to use the website.
+Students must have an account to use the website.
 You can create, edit, and remove student accounts as necessary.
 No personal information is required to create a student account, only a username and password.

-Managing student accounts takes place on the Students page.
+Manage student accounts on the Students page.

 There are two methods for creating student accounts: